nfagerlund/terraform/website/docs/configuration/blocks/backends/index.html.md

 page_title: "Backend Overview - Configuration Language"
 ---

+# Backends

 Each Terraform configuration can specify a backend, which defines where and how operations are performed, where [state](/docs/state/index.html) snapshots are stored, etc.

-- If you are just teaching yourself Terraform, we recommend using the default `local` backend, which requires no configuration.
+- If you are still learning how to use Terraform, we recommend using the default `local` backend, which requires no configuration.
 - If you and your team are using Terraform to manage meaningful infrastructure, we recommend using the `remote` backend with [Terraform Cloud](/docs/cloud/index.html)